The Table of Content

 Örebro University, which has 14, 500 students engaged in studies and research, also maintains close ties with industry.

-On the national level there is the Parliament (Riksdagen), the Government (Regeringen) and State bodies such as the Department of Finance, the Department of Social Welfare and the Department of Agriculture.
+This Swedish society is governed on three different levels: 1.
+The State: On the national level there is the Parliament (Riksdagen), the Government (Regeringen) and State bodies such as the Department of Finance, the Department of Social Welfare and the Department of Agriculture.

 The County Administrative Board is the State representative in the county.
 One of the main functions of the County Administrative Board is to direct and coordinate regional planning.
 Its Executive Committee consists of the county governor and 14 members appointed by the County Council.

-The County Council, like the County Administrative Board, operates on a regional level.
+2. The County Council (elected by the county residents): The County Council, like the County Administrative Board, operates on a regional level.
 The County Council, however, is an authority elected directly by the inhabitants of the county.
 The County Council is responsible for health and medical care, public dental care, support and services for the disabled, education and cultural acitivites.
 There are about 8 500 employees.
 The County Council is also the joint owner of certain county companies and foundations, such as the Development Company, County Public Transport and the County Theatre.

-The municipal councils operate on the local level.
+3. The Municipal Councils: The municipal councils operate on the local level.
 The Councy of Örebro has 12 municipal councils.
 Each municipal council is responsible within its own area for activities such as day nurseries, schools, care of the elderly and housing.

 Since 1992 the municipalities have been responsible for home medical care and the nursing homes, although even there the County Council provides the services of doctors.
 Each of the three County Council hospitals has a geriatric clinic for care and rehabilitation.
 The aim is to rehabilitate the patients when possible so that they can return home.
 For patients who do not need twenty-four hour hospital attention there are wards for daytime medical care.
 These wards provide physiotherapy, occupational therapy and testing of technical aids.
 Outside the geriatric clinics, the municipalities are responsible for day care.

-It costs SEK 4,6 billion each year to run the County Council.
+Financing (how the money is spent): It costs SEK 4,6 billion each year to run the County Council.
 The work of the County Council is funded mainly through taxes.
 Out of every SEK 100 a tax payer earns, about SEK 11 is dedicated towards County Council tax.
 Health and medical care accounts for almost 87 per cent of the County Council´s costs.
 The County Council contributes to the county´s cultural activities.
 The County Council supports the County Theatre, County Music, the County Museum, the County Library and other groups such as sports clubs, amateur theater groups.
 Trade and industry are supported through the Development Company Almi Företagspartner AB.
 Together with the 12 municipalities the County Council owns the County Public Transport.